Deep Multi-scale Convolutional Neural Network for Dynamic Scene Deblurring: Introduction

 \subsection{Kernel-Free Learning for Dynamic Scene Deblurring}

 Conventionally, it was essential to find blur kernel before estimating latent image.
-CNN based approaches are not exception~\cite{schuler2014learning,sun2014quantitative}.
+CNN based methods were no exception~\cite{schuler2016learning,sun2015learning}.
 However, estimating kernel involves several problems.
 First, assuming simple kernel convolution cannot model several challenging cases such as occluded regions or depth variations.
-Second, kernel estimation process is subtle and sensitive to noise and saturations, unless blur model is carefully designed.
+Second, kernel estimation process is subtle and sensitive to noise and saturation, unless blur model is carefully designed.
 Furthermore, incorrectly estimated kernels give rise to artifacts in latent images.
-Third, finding spatially varying kernel for every pixel in dynamic scene requires huge amount of memory and computation.
+Third, finding spatially varying kernel for every pixel in dynamic scene requires a huge amount of memory and computation.

 Therefore, we adopt kernel-free methods in both blur dataset generation and latent image estimation.
-In blur image generation, we follow to approximate camera imaging process, rather than assuming specific motions, instead of finding or designing complex blur kernel.
+In blurry image generation, we follow to approximate camera imaging process, rather than assuming specific motions, instead of finding or designing complex blur kernel.
 We capture successive sharp frames and integrate to simulate blurring process.
 The detailed procedure is described in section ~\ref{sec:section_dataset}.
 Note that our dataset is composed of blurry and sharp image pairs only, and that the local kernel information is implicitly embedded in it.
 In Fig.~\ref{fig_blur_comp}, our kernel-free blurry image is compared with a conventional synthesized image with uniform blur kernel.
 Notably, the blur image generated by our method exhibits realistic and spatially varying blurs caused by the moving person and the static background, while the blur image synthesized by conventional method does not.
-For latent image estimation, we do not assume blur sources, and train the model solely on our blurry and sharp image pairs.
+For latent image estimation, we do not assume blur sources and train the model solely on our blurry and sharp image pairs.
 Thus, our proposed method does not suffer from kernel-related problems in deblurring.